opesuite/opesuite/README.md

 - Custom API support
 - Light / Dark mode
 - OpeCode "Coming Soon"
+- Unlimited usage for version 1.8 and 2.0

 > Built for thinking, creating, and solving — directly in your browser.